 So, how do you go about creating a good user experience for your eCommerce website?

 Well, let’s learn from the best!
-In this article we’ll be taking a look at some website with aspects that improve user experience.
+In this article, we’ll be taking a look at some websites with aspects that improve user experience.
 So take notes!

-Build.com can be used an exploratory website for their navigation and categories taxonomy.
+Build.com can be used as an exploratory website for their navigation and categories taxonomy.

 With the hundreds of products on their website, build.com decided to make it as simple as possible for customers to find what they’re looking for.